Privacy & Security

 Option 1: iCloud Photos

-iCloud Photos is Apple's cloud photo service.
-It syncs your photos across your iPhone, iPad, and Mac, making passport copies accessible from any device.
+iCloud Photos automatically syncs your photos across your iPhone, iPad, and Mac, making passport copies accessible from any device.

 How it works